|IT Based Tactics||✓|

-Orlando is located in Orange County in central Florida, and city officials and residents have identified prostitution and sex trafficking as substantial problems locally.
-For example, prostituted women have been murdered in Orlando, and men have been arrested for having toddlers present in their vehicles while they are buying sex.
+Orlando is located in Orange County in central Florida, with a population of approximately 307,000.
+City officials and residents have identified prostitution and sex trafficking as substantial problems locally.
+For example, prostituted women have been murdered in Orlando, and men have been arrested for child endangerment for having toddlers present in their vehicles while they are buying sex.
 Sex trafficking, particularly that of minors, is also a major problem in the city proper and its surrounding area.
-Recent cases include one instance in which a 16-years-old sex trafficked girl was found murdered in the city.
+Recent cases include one instance in which a 16-year-old sex-trafficked girl was murdered in the city.

 The Orlando Police Department routinely conducts reverse sting operations to ameliorate these problems by targeting consumer-level demand.
-Some of the operations have been large in scale, occurring in multiple locations and resulting in dozens of arrests.
-Once arrested, johns may face a range of sanctions, including having their identities publicized, and having SOAP orders imposed (i.e., barring them from reentering parts of the community known for significant levels of prostitution).
+Some operations have been large in scale, occurring in multiple locations and resulting in dozens of arrests.
+Once arrested, sex buyers may face a range of sanctions, including having their identities publicized and having SOAP orders imposed (i.e., barring them from reentering parts of the community known for significant levels of prostitution).
 News reports from 1983 indicate that Orlando once imposed community service for prostitution offenses, and in 2015 new legislation required that sanction for prostitution.
-In 2013, a team of individuals was planning to launch a john school program, and a respondent to the National Assessment survey indicated that there had been public education efforts in Orlando targeting demand.
+In 2013, a team of individuals planned to launch a john school program.
+A respondent to the National Assessment survey indicated that there had been public education efforts in Orlando targeting demand.
 Reports in early 2015 indicated that such plans were still underway.
 As of 2019, an online john school developed by a company in Orlando was available (described below), although we do not know if courts have used this option for those arrested in the city.

-In October of 2015 the plans received support in the form of new legislation designed to combat human trafficking by educating sex buyers and making punishment more severe: the bill would require someone arrested for buying sex for the first time to perform community service and attend a John School program; if they’re convicted twice, they must serve a mandatory minimum of 10 days in jail.
-A first offense for solicitation to commit prostitution in Florida is now a first degree misdemeanor, which carries a sentence of up to 1 year in jail, 1 year on probation, and a $1,000 fine.
-A second offense for soliciting prostitution is a felony of the third degree, which is punishable by up to 5 years in prison, 5 years on probation, and a $5,000 fine.
-A third offense for soliciting a prostitute is a second degree felony punishable by a prison sentence of up to 15 years, a probation sentence of up to 15 years, and a $10,000 fine.
-In addition to any other penalty, every conviction for solicitation to commit prostitution requires the judge to impose a mandatory 100 hours of community service and require the completion of an educational program about the negative effects of prostitution and human trafficking, such as a sexual violence prevention education program, at the expense of the convicted individual.
+In October 2015, the plans received support in the form of new legislation designed to combat human trafficking by educating sex buyers and making punishment more severe: the bill would require a first-time sex buyer to perform community service and attend a John School program; if they were convicted twice, they must serve a mandatory minimum of 10 days in jail.
+A first offense for solicitation to commit prostitution in Florida is now a first-degree misdemeanor, which carries a sentence of up to one year in jail, one year on probation, and a $1,000 fine.
+A second offense for soliciting prostitution is a felony of the third degree, which is punishable by up to five years in prison, five years on probation, and a $5,000 fine.
+A third offense for soliciting a prostitute is a second-degree felony punishable by a prison sentence of up to 15 years, a probation sentence of up to 15 years, and a $10,000 fine.
+In addition to any other penalty, every conviction for solicitation to commit prostitution requires the judge to impose a mandatory 100 hours of community service and require the completion of an educational program about the negative effects of prostitution and human trafficking, such as sexual violence prevention education program, at the expense of the convicted individual.
 The court must also impose a $5,000 civil penalty for anyone convicted of solicitation to commit prostitution.
 If a vehicle is used in any way during the act of soliciting prostitution, the judge can also enter an order impounding the vehicle for up to 60 days.

 Online Prostitution Prevention Class (John School):